MonikaKonarska/Binary-Classification-Models/README.md

 You can start with the `main.R` script.
 Dataset used from **Kaggle Lending Club**.
 To import dataset it is needed to download a file <em>loan.csv</em> from this [website](https://www.kaggle.com/wendykan/lending-club-loan-data).

 This file contains loan data for all loans issued through the 2007-2015.
 The file is a matrix of about 890 thousand observations and 75 variables.
-To import data you can use `0a.importData.R`
+To import data you can use script `0a.importData.R`